VillagerUnknown/VillagerCoin/README.md

 **Currency Conversion Crafting**

-Convert between currencies using the crafting table.
+Convert between currencies using the crafting table and auto-crafter.

 * Insert 99 or fewer of the same coin in a crafting table to convert down.
 * Insert 100 or more of the same coin in a crafting table to convert up.

 You can also sum up your coins by placing them all in the crafting table together.
-The crafting table will calculate the value of the coins and allow you to craft the highest value coin while leaving the remainder.
+The crafting table will calculate the total value of the coins and allow you to craft the highest value coin while leaving the remainder.

+**Edible Coins**

+Edible coins trick players into thinking they've struck rich when they've really just found a bit of chocolate.
+They're only available in Gold, Emerald, and Netherite.
+They cannot be crafted and have the same food values as cookies.

 **Loot Tables**